4602

 Once you approve, DPS Engineering will build based on the prototype image

 Because I spoke with Engineering before I made the virtual prototype, I know that my port placements are fairly accurate.
-Because of that, Engineering will then proceed to (within a few millimeters or so) proceed to create a matching actual CAD design.
+Because of that, Engineering will then proceed to (within a few millimeters or so) create a matching actual CAD design.

 My goal is for the only differences between prototype and reality to be inconsequential: